 Incredible Travel Photography of IDI Student Michal Dzikowski

-When extreme adventurer Michał Dzikowski first started studying with us here at IDI, he had a degree in IT/Digital Media, and had found a comfortable career working as a medical device engineer.
+When extreme adventurer and travel photography expert Michał Dzikowski first started studying with us here at IDI, he had a degree in IT/Digital Media, and had found a comfortable career working as a medical device engineer.
 However, since the age of 7, it had been his dream to become a professional photographer.

 Since taking the leap and leaving his day job, Michał has been honing his craft and living his dream: he has started his own sports, adventure and travel photography company Clear Skies Ahead, has been shortlisted and received honourable mention for photography prizes, and has achieved his ultimate goal of having his work featured in National Geographic.

 “For the last ten years I have been travelling to remote and wild places.
 I have been wreck-diving above the northern circle, climbing in the Himalayas, trekking in the Sahara and have survived in the Amazon jungle.”

 We catch up with Michał to hear about his journey with IDI, how he got to where he is now, and to take a look back over his most memorable expeditions during his time studying with us.

 “Having just returned from the Peruvian Andes, I have a very exciting and truly adventurous expedition to Colombia coming up with a slightly bigger crew.
 This one will be a true adventure – we will be in the amazon forest for 30 days without any contact with the outside world or support.

 “We will be crossing an area the size of France with absolutely no facilities or known human habitats.
 Pure adventure 19th century style.
 If successful it will be huge as Chiribiquete is one of the last unexplored places on the planet.

 “Apart from expeditions I also run a sport/adventure photo-agency running a crew of a few photographers specializing in documenting sport events as well as commercial sports photography.